jeyiu/cse15l-lab-reports/lab-report-2-week-4.md

 The fix for this bug was through adding a line that tests if the space between `closeBracket` and `openParen` is 1.
 It would only add the link into the result if that is the case.

-## Bug #3: Incorrect Tester
+## Bug #3: Index Out of Bound Error
-The file that caused the bug: [File](https://github.com/jeyiu/markdown-parser/blob/main/MarkdownParseTest.java)
+The file that caused the bug: [File](https://github.com/jeyiu/markdown-parser/blob/main/test-file4.md)

 The Symptom of the Bug:
 ![Symptom 2](report-2-img-6.png)